Changissnz/seqbuild/README.md

 The main program now includes an `encrypt` Comm Lang command.
-In cases where `np.nan`, `np.inf`, and `None` are the ciphertext elements, there is not an easy way to map to the the plaintext character from it.
+In cases where `np.nan`, `np.inf`, and `None` are the ciphertext elements, there is not an easy way to map to the plaintext character from it.
 This particular `encrypt` command can be used for one-way encryption.

 ### Update: 8/22/25